Insurance Reimbursement Information

 - Be familiar with Medicare and private payer, coding, and billing requirements and document on claims the payer’s clinical criteria for determining which patients are medically appropriate for LUTATHERA

-- AAA PatientCONNECT™ can provide information on payer coding, billing, and claims submission requirements to help you with claims completion
+- AAA PatientCONNECT™ can provide information on payer coding, billing, and claims submission requirements.

 This website and the information listed within the Coding & Billing section is presented for informational purposes only and is not intended to provide reimbursement, clinical, or legal advice.